jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts5.md

 #### v.32
 >We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him."

+#### v.39
+>But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God."

 #### v.41
 >The apostles left the Sanhedrin, rejoicing because they had been counted worthy of suffering disgrace for the Name.